notaguest404/Tastie-/README.md

 # Tastie!

 Tastie! is a website about Recipes &amp; Food Appreciation.
-The objective of the Recipe site is to help the user manage recipes in a way that will make them easyto follow.
+The objective of the Recipe site is to help the user manage recipes in a way that will make them easy to follow.

 Our Approach: